Puppy Buying Process

 Homework

-Before you apply, I want you to have a good feel for who we are and the types of dogs we offer.
-Please read through our Frequently Asked Questions (FAQ) and review what's included in the cost.
+Before you apply, we'd like you to get a good sense of who we are and the types of dogs we offer.
+Please take a moment to read through our Frequently Asked Questions (FAQ) and review what's included in the cost.

 2